Georgia Real Estate Purchase Agreement

 Although with any material defects with the property, sellers in Georgia will also need to provide the following:

-• Property Disclosure Statement.
-In Georgia, a disclosure statement is not required by law, however, an owner, real estate broker, or affiliated licensee of the broker shall answer truthfully to the best of that person’s individual knowledge any questions concerning known problems with the property.
+• Property Disclosure Statement: While Georgia does not require a particular form of disclosure an owner, real estate broker, or affiliated licensee of the broker must answer truthfully to the best of their individual knowledge any questions concerning known problems with the property.
+A form like the one linked may streamline this process.